 I work with post-docs, graduate and undergraduate students, and technicians in a team doing basic and applied research to address conservation and ecological questions.
 I currently have a Post-Doctoral Fellow, six PhD students, one MS student and two Honor's undergrads working with me.
 Much of our work takes place in the Interior Highlands, but we have also worked in other regions of the US as well as internationally..

 Flow Alteration Research

 We are examining hydrologic alteration, geomorphic instability and potential impacts on mussel species of conservation concern and associated fish communities.

 We are examining effects of current and future climate on Endangered Yellowcheek Darter growth, survival and refuge use.

 Current Research Projects

 I am regularly interested in taking on graduate students.
-I currently have a research assistantship available to examine factors affecting smallmouth bass distribution and abundance.
+I currently have a PhD research assistantship available to examine population dynamics of crayfish species of special concern.
 Contact me using the link above or at email@example.com.